genieincodebottle/generative-ai/GenAI_Roadmap.md

 <hr></hr>
 Resources that should cover 85%+ of what you need for GenAI tasks.
 The field changes fast, but the basics stay the same.
 Don’t get lost in all the new stuff/models and focus on the fundamentals.
 Build projects as you learn.
 Spend at least an hour a day, and you’ll get a good grip on GenAI in 1-2 months.
 <br><br>
-Learning GenAI is essential now—soon, it'll be a must for all software roles.
-Get ready—it’s easier than you think
+Learning GenAI is essential now.
+Soon, it may be a desired requirements for all software roles.
+Get ready—it’s easier than you think.
 </br><br>
  PS: I planned to create a new GenAI learning playlist, where I am working on 7-8 projects, including 3 in production.
 However, personal and work things delayed it.
 I will try to record YouTube videos in the coming months to share insights from my 15+ months of production grade GenAI development experience.